 Planting in the summer months can be done as well.
 However, you may need to tend to the shrubs more often than when planting in the spring or fall.

 Because of the heat of the summer months, there may not be enough water in the soil to sustain the shrubbery.
 Maintaining enough water to keep the plant alive is crucial.
 Until the shrub has established a good root system and has begun to sprout green, healthy leaves, you should monitor the moisture in the soil regularly.

-4. Types of Shrubs
+4. Shrub Types

 Different shrubs serve different purposes and can be used for anything from a food source to purely decoration.

 A. Edible Shrubs